RetroReversing/retroReversing/pages/leaks/Gigaleak.md

 ## Original Game Boy Source Code (dmg.7z)
 Contains the source code for the original version of The Legend of Zelda Links Awakening.

+{% include link-to-other-post.html post="/zelda-links-awakening" description="For more information check out this post." %}

 ## Game Boy Color Source Code (CGB.7z)
 Contains the source code for two games:
 * The Legend of Zelda: Links Awakening DX - (AZL__ゼルダの伝説 夢を見る島DX)
 * Hamtaro 2

+{% include link-to-other-post.html post="/zelda-links-awakening" description="For more information check out this post." %}

 ## Super Nintendo Source Code (SFC.7z)
 Contains the Source code for a number of Super Famicom (SNES) titles: